Deuteronomy 9

 7Remember, and forget not, how thou provokedst the LORD thy God to wrath in the wilderness: from the day that thou didst depart out of the land of Egypt, until ye came unto this place, ye have been rebellious against the LORD.
 8Also in Horeb ye provoked the LORD to wrath, so that the LORD was angry with you to have destroyed you.

 Moses doesn't begin with Israel's assets or achievements.
 He begins with their rebellion.
 Remember, and forget not.
 The verb is doubled for emphasis.
-This is not a historical footnote - this is the foundation of the whole conversation.
+This is the foundation of the whole conversation.
 You are standing at the Jordan about to inherit because you were rebellious.
 That contradiction is the whole point of grace.

 Moses is on the mountain for forty days and nights, receiving the covenant written by God's finger on tablets of stone.
 No food, no water.
 He is entirely focused on receiving the word.
 And while he is there, the people below are worshiping a calf.
 The contrast could not be starker: covenant above, idolatry below.
 Faithfulness on one side, rebellion on the other.